isomerpages/enterprisesg-switch/example-resource/events-and-initiatives/_posts/2021-08-11-post-uncovering-the-biotech-investment-boom.md

 ---
 ![Alt text for image on Isomer site](/images/biotech_2160x1080px_V3_0.jpg)

-*Presented by SGInnovate, Partnered with Biotech Connection Singapore, Singapore Global Network, US Embassy in Singapore*
+*Presented by SGInnovate, partnered with Biotech Connection Singapore, Singapore Global Network, US Embassy in Singapore*

 *As part of Singapore Week of Innovation and Technology (SWITCH) 2021*